Asiavision Awards

 Asiavision movie awards 2015 was held at Sharjah cricket stadium on 2 December where Prithviraj Sukumaran and Parvathy Thiruvothu were honored with Best actors award for their excellent performance in the movie Ennu Ninte Moideen, which also won best film award.
 Bollywood actors Jackie Shroff and Tabu won Outstanding Performance award and Imran Khan was presented with Youth Icon of India award.

 On 18 November 2016, the 11th edition of Asiavision Film Awards was held at Sharjah cricket stadium, and the leading stars from Malayalam, Tamil, Telugu and Hindi were present.
 Sonam Kapoor was awarded with best actress-national for her excellent performance in the movie Neerja.
 Radhika Apte won Outstanding Performer Of The Year and Amy Jackson won Excellence in Indian Cinema award.
-Tamannaah and Vijay Sethupathi won Best Actor Female and Male Tamil awards respectively for Dharma Durai.
+Tamannaah Bhatia and Vijay Sethupathi won Best Actor Female and Male Tamil awards respectively for Dharma Durai.
 In 2017 the movie awards was held at Sharjah cricket stadium and Deepika Padukone was honored with Global Icon of India and Sanjay Dutt was awarded with Most Popular Actor of The Year.